Why Pay to Play?™

 · Three reference documents in the .odt format of OpenOffice.org and LibreOffice.org.
 These files also can be opened and edited in modern versions of Microsoft® Word.
 The reference documents give you the ability to edit and modify our texts in any way you choose.
 Under the terms of the Open Game License, you also can cut and paste from our texts in the reference document and use those in your own work, regardless of whether it's material for your own RPG campaign or a new product of your own for the RPG market.
 With the help of cut-and-paste operations, you also can "snag" JPG versions of all of the maps, floor plans, dungeon plans and encounter scenarios in our publication for your own use in terms of the OGL.
 This is one part of what our open source system offers.

-· The 71 maps from the Dungeons Daring core books in their native Fractal Mapper™ 8 format.
+· All of the maps, floor plans, dungeons plans and scenarios from the Dungeons Daring core books in their native Fractal Mapper™ 8 format.
 You can download these original maps free and modify or build upon them in any manner you choose.
 This the second element of our open source concept.

-We're excited about 3rd Edition, because it was designed just as much by Dungeons Daring players and game masters as by us, the members of the Vintyri Project.
-3rd Edition is a huge departure from the first two versions.
+We're excited about 4th Edition, because it was designed just as much by Dungeons Daring players and game masters as by us, the members of the Vintyri Project.
+4E is a huge departure from the first two versions and an improvement of 3rd Edition.
 Our users have been telling us that they want, above all, the following things from Dungeons Daring 3rd Edition:

 · An ability-based game.